HLasse/TextDescriptives/README.md

 |  1 |                 4   |                   3.5 |            2.44949 |                      6 |                        6 |                     3 |                    1.58333 |                            1 |                  0.862007 |         12 |                12 |                    1    |             53 |             2 |

-### Readability

-The readability measures are largely derived from the [textstat](https://github.com/shivam5992/textstat) library and are thoroughly defined there.

-### Dependency Distance
-Mean dependency distance can be used as a way of measuring the average syntactic complexity of a text.
-TextDescriptives calculates the mean and standard deviation of dependency distance (on sentence level) and proportion adjacent dependency relations.

 ## Available attributes
 The table below shows the metrics included in TextDescriptives and their attribues on spaCy's `Doc`, `Span`, and `Token` objects.
+For more information, see the docs.

 | Attribute            | Component                       | Description                                                   |
 | -------------------- | -------------------------- | ------------------------------------------------------------- |